your characters are like geodes

 Dear Min/Maxers: just stop.
 You’re doing it wrong.

-gunwildversuseverything asked: Serious question though Brian, is that the P.O. box where we can send you stuff us fans have made that you might like?
+gunwildversuseverything said: Serious question though Brian, is that the P.O. box where we can send you stuff us fans have made that you might like?
 Thanks in advance.

 yes. people send comics, music and movies they made, it’s pretty amazing.